abhisheknair10/IDD-Final-Project/README.md

 ## 3.1.
 Server Setup
 ___

 For this project, we will be using a Node.js server to collect, format and store the GPS data that is streamed from the Raspberry Pi to a JSON file.
-The data is stored in the following format:
+The data for each run is stored in an array where each index, representing a run, contains an object with the following properties:

 ```json
 {